ECP-WarpX/picsar/README.md

 #### A.  Field diagnostics

 For the moment, the code outputs binary matrix files with extensions ".pxr" that can be read using python scripts.
 Examples of such scripts are in the folder `postproc/`.
+(Note: In order for these scripts to work, you need to add the folder `postproc` to your `$PYTHONPATH`.)

 In the Fortran version, the output frequency is controlled by setting the flag `output_frequency` in the output section of the `input_file.pixr`.
 Use `output_frequency=-1` to disable outputs.
 The code places output files in a `RESULTS` directory where the code is ran.
 This directory has to be created before running the code in your submission script.

 #### B.  Temporal diagnostics